-Today we have a marvelous Sviyajsk on our agenda, an XVI century Russian fortress that was built by Russian tsar Ivan the Terrible before the Siege of Kazan.
+Today we have a marvellous Sviyajsk on our agenda, a XVI century Russian fortress that was built by Russian tsar Ivan the Terrible before the Siege of Kazan.

 Sviyajsk is famous for its numerous monasteries along the way.
 We will witness their ancient beauty visiting John the Baptist (Ioanno-Predtechenskiy) Monastery of 1551 with the Cathedral of the Icon of the Mother of All Who Sorrow and the Temple of St. Sergius of Radonezh – Holy Dormition (Uspenskiy) Monastery with the St. Nicolas Chapel.
 We will also see the Monument to Victims of Political Repression, the dramatic historic heritage, as Sviyajsk served as a place of detention for political prisoners during the Soviet age.
 Finally, we will visit Lazy Torzhok amusement park where any daring hearts can try themselves in archery, throwing axes, take a picture in tsar’s or prisoner’s clothes and gain strength by having a light meal of local cuisine.

 After this, you will be transferred to the train station for an overnight train to Krasnoufimsk, 10h on the way (2nd class compartments, 4 people)